WHAT IS MASSAGE?

 Remedial massage is a focused manual treatment method for musculo-skeletal complaints – it may be especially useful if you have particular muscle tension or chronic pain.
 It incorporates massage and other manual techniques to go deep into the tissues and help your body to relax, clear out tension and build new balance.
 Think soften and release.

-Pia treats with a range of selected manual techniques to help reduce tension in the tissues and promote healing.
-She may also offer suggestions for exercises and stretches, movement or posture adjustments or changes to aspects of your lifestyle that may be contributing to the issue.
+We treat with a range of selected manual techniques to help reduce tension in the tissues and promote healing.
+We may also offer suggestions for exercises and stretches, movement or posture adjustments or changes to aspects of your lifestyle that may be contributing to the issue.

 TRAINING & THE PROFESSION